Access and Participation Statement

 MIHE is keen to ensure that its recruitment and admissions processes work effectively, are fair and transparent and are subject to continual enhancement.
 All policies, procedures and processes related to recruitment, admissions, selection, induction and enrolment are reviewed on a regular basis.
 We will ensure that effective and appropriate arrangements are in place for providing feedback to applicants who have not been offered a place.
 We will regularly review our admissions policies and procedures to ensure that they continue to support the mission and strategic objectives of the Institute, and that they remain current and valid in the light of changing circumstances.

-As a small Institute, we have a benefit of providing individual levels of support to our students.
 We encourage and support our students to achieve academically, grow in confidence and realise their potential.
 Tutors work with students, individually and in small groups, and provide them with the required support to help them improve the attainment rates and outcomes.
-We work with students from the very start of their studies – from the induction sessions to providing pastoral care and academic support throughout their time at the Institute, including extra-curricular activities and providing basic careers guidance.
+We work with students from the very start of their studies – from the induction sessions to providing pastoral care and academic support throughout their time at the Institute, providing basic careers guidance.

 New students are invited to attend induction sessions prior to the commencement of their courses so that they are appropriately introduced to their courses, tutors, and to the culture and operation of the Institute.
 During induction sessions, students are introduced to higher education and provided with important information such as the Terms of Offer (contract), students’ charter and general responsibilities of students, Students Handbook, students engagement processes, Moodle, assessments, deadlines, plagiarism, GDPR compliance policies, responsible ICT use policy, library resources, health and safety issues, pastoral support available, etc.